 A Letter from the Director

-Thank you for considering our program!
-We look forward to showing you everything Atlantic Health System’s Radiology Residency has to offer, and we welcome the opportunity to contribute to your professional and personal development.
+Thank you again for your interest in our program, it is sincerely appreciated.
+We look forward to showing you everything that the Atlantic Health System’s radiology residency has to offer, and we welcome the opportunity to contribute to your professional and personal development.

 Atlantic Health System's Diagnostic Radiology Residency is a four-year program based at Morristown Medical Center in Morristown, NJ, and integrated with Overlook Medical Center in Summit, NJ.
 Residents complete a year of clinical training prior to matriculating to the program.
 The program is fully accredited by the Accreditation Council for Graduate Medical Education and abides by all standards and practices set forth by the American Board of Radiology.